May 10 ~ Change the World

 With a drive to succeed, he started singing Beatles and Stones covers with his high school band “Feedback,” which morphed to “The Hype” before settling with the name U2.

-"We weren't a punk band.
-We were loud and aggressive, so people said, 'Yeah a punk band,' but we called ourselves U2 to take ourselves out of the usual category of the Sex Pistols, the Clash, even Led Zeppelin--so that people'd hear the name and say, 'What sort of a band would that be then?'"
+“We weren't a punk band.
+We were loud and aggressive, so people said, ‘Yeah a punk band,’ but we called ourselves U2 to take ourselves out of the usual category of the Sex Pistols, the Clash, even Led Zeppelin—so that people'd hear the name and say, ‘What sort of a band would that be then?’”

 “Rock music can change things.
 I know that it changed our lives,” Bono said.

-"My heroes are the ones who survived doing it wrong, who made mistakes, but recovered from them," he once explained.
+“My heroes are the ones who survived doing it wrong, who made mistakes, but recovered from them,” he explained.

-More ROCK Quotations | Song: With or Without You
+More ROCK Quotations

-Have fun as you change the world.
+Celebrate with music Have fun as you change the world.